 Dr Thomas Webb

-I am a Senior Lecturer in Sports Management and Development and coorindator of the Referee and Match Official Research Network.
-I am a member of the editorial board for Soccer & Society and a regular reviewer of articles for a wide variety of academic journals.
-I am also a Senior Fellow of the Higher Education Academy.
+Dr Tom Webb is Course Leader for the MSc Sports Management and a Senior Lecturer in Sports Management and Development.
+Tom is a member of the editorial board for Managing Sport and Leisure, Soccer & Society and the Football Collective, a regular reviewer of articles for a wide variety of academic journals and a Senior Fellow of the Higher Education Academy.

-I have recently published a book on the subject of elite referees in football entitled, Elite Soccer Referees: Officiating in the Premier League, La Liga and Serie A, and prior to joining the University of Portsmouth in 2009 I had over five years experience working within the Sports Management and Sports Development sector.
+Prior to joining the University of Portsmouth in 2009 Tom had over five years experience working within the Sports Management and Sports Development sector.

 This research focus has extended to consider other sports such as Rugby Union, Rugby League and Cricket, all of which have generated very strong national media coverage on topics such as the erosion of values in sport.

 Tom's research has also resulted in changes to policy, with some of the research conducted on cricket utilised to assist in changing the laws of the game across the world.

 Tom is Course Leader for the MSc Sports Management and also teaches on the Sports Management and Development programme at undergraduate level in the School of Sport, Health and Exercise Science.